lruijsink/single-header-starter/README.md

 - Update this README
 - Write your library!

 You can write your library as separate header files, Quom will combine them for you.
-This requires that there is a single 'main' header file which includes all other ones.
-In the example's case this file is located at `include/mylib/mylib.hpp`
+This requires that there is a single 'main' header file which includes the rest of your library's source files.
+The main header file as well as its directory should match your library name.
+In the example this is `include/mylib/mylib.hpp`

+Optionally, but reccommended, you can add `script/hook.sh` to your git pre-commit hooks, to automatically format and update the single header include when committing new changes.

 # Contributing
 When submitting contributions, make sure: